IBM/charts/community/sonarqube/README.md

 | `plugins.deleteDefaultPlugins`              | Remove default plugins and use plugins.install list | `[]`                             |
 | `podLabels`                                 | Map of labels to add to the pods          | `{}`                                       |

-You can also configure values for the PostgreSQL / MySQL database via the Postgresql [README.md](https://github.com/kubernetes/charts/blob/master/stable/postgresql/README.md) / MySQL [README.md](https://github.com/kubernetes/charts/blob/master/stable/mysql/README.md)
+You can also configure values for the PostgreSQL / MySQL database via the Postgresql [README.md](https://github.com/kubernetes/charts/blob/master/stable/postgresql/README.md) / MySQL [README.md](https://github.com/kubernetes/charts/blob/master/stable/mysql/README.md).

-For overriding variables see: [Customizing the chart](https://docs.helm.sh/using_helm/#customizing-the-chart-before-installing)
+For overriding variables see: [Customizing the chart](https://docs.helm.sh/using_helm/#customizing-the-chart-before-installing).

+## Support

+To engage in the SonarQube forums, browse online documentation, or just to stay connected; please visit the [SonarQube Community page](https://www.sonarqube.org/community/).